fjohnnyg/Quizz/README.md

 >- A player receives a point when he/she answers correctly.
 >
 >
->- The game is over than all the questions are asked from the quiz.
+>- The game is over when all the questions are asked from the quiz.
 >
 >
 >- The winner is announced - the player who answered the most questions correctly.